JamesZhang2/Instant-Messaging/INSTALL.md

 opam install ANSITerminal
 ```

-You may need to install dependencies for the Piaf package using `sudo apt install` or `opam install`.
+You may need to install dependencies for the Piaf and Cryptokit package using `sudo apt install` or `opam install`.

 ## Build & Run